-- 4.16 Strategic Policy L: Accessibility and Transport advises that the National Park Authority is committed to improving access to local facilities and reduce the need to travel especially by private car.
+4.6 Strategic Policy L: Accessibility and Transport advises that the National Park Authority is committed to improving access to local facilities and reduce the need to travel especially by private car.
 Within the National Park walking and cycling, improved access to public transport and provision of facilities will be encouraged.
-These principles were considered during the initial search for sites and the application site is considered to be located in a sustainable and accessible location within close proximity (walking distance) to Penrhyndeudraeth, and around 4 miles from Porthmadog, which is accessible by public transport. - 4.17 Vehicular access to the application site and the proposed development would be via an existing vehicular access from the A487, which is a Trunk Road.
-Alterations are proposed to this access through widening the access road to 7.5m.
-Visibility from the existing vehicular access on the A487 can provide visibility splays of 4.5m x 215m in each direction.
-Detailed drawings of the access are included as part of the application including swept path analysis. - 4.18 The vehicular access lies in Cyngor Gwynedd's administrative boundary.
-Therefore a planning application to alter the access will be submitted to Cyngor Gwynedd alongside a planning application for the change of use of land which lies in Eryri National Park Authority. - 4.19 A new access road would be constructed internally to serve the temporary accommodation units within the main part of the site. - 4.20 The application is accompanied by a Transport Statement which assesses trip generation associated with the proposed development.
-As detailed in the Transport Statement, workers would be working 6 days a week around three shifts (as follows), with maintenance shift on Sundays: - 06:00hrs to 14:00hrs; - 14:00hrs to 22:00hrs; and - 22:00 to 06:00hrs. - 4.21 A maximum number of 60 workers would be working during each shift.
+These principles were considered during the initial search for sites and the application site is considered to be located in a sustainable and accessible location within close proximity

+(walking distance) to Penrhyndeudraeth, and around 4 miles from Porthmadog, which is accessible by public transport.

+- 4.7 Vehicular access to the application site and the proposed development would be via an existing vehicular access from the A487, which is a Trunk Road.
+Alterations have been undertaken to this access through widening the access road to 7.5m.
+Visibility from the existing vehicular access on the A487 provides visibility splays of 4.5m x 215m in each direction.
+Detailed drawings of the access are included as part of the application including swept path analysis. - 4.8 A new access road has been been constructed internally to serve the temporary accommodation units within the main part of the site. - 4.9 The application is accompanied by a Transport Statement which sets out trip generation associated with the use of the site to provide temporary workers' accommodation.
+As detailed in the Transport Statement, workers are working 6 days a week around three shifts (as follows), with maintenance shift on Sundays: - 06:00hrs to 14:00hrs: - 14:00hrs to 22:00hrs; and - 22:00 to 06:00hrs. - 4.10 A maximum number of 60 workers are working during each shift.
 At each shift change over time, a maximum of eight single trips would have to be made to transport all the shift workers to work, and also from work back to their temporary accommodation at the application site.
-As there is very limited car parking at Garth's tunnel head, temporary workers staying at the application site are unlikely to use their personal cars to travel to work.

-- 4.22 The Transport Statement concludes that an additional eight single trips at each shift change over time is likely to produce a negligible impact on the surrounding road network.
+As there is very limited car parking at Garth's tunnel head, temporary workers staying at the application site are unlikely to use their personal cars to travel to work. - 4.11 The Transport Statement concludes that an additional eight single trips at each shift change over time is likely to produce a negligible impact on the surrounding road network.
 Opportunities have been identified to minimise the frequency of motor vehicle trips from the site.
-These include transporting shift workers to and from the site via minibus, shift patterns outside of normal working hours, and utilisation of a footpath at the rear of the site to provide connectivity into Penrhyndeudraeth for pedestrians. - 4.23 The Transport Statement concludes that the proposed development is acceptable from a transport perspective.
+These include transporting shift workers to and from the site via minibus, shift patterns outside of normal working hours, and utilisation of a footpath at the rear of the site to provide connectivity into Penrhyndeudraeth for pedestrians. - 4.12 The Transport Statement concludes that the proposed development is acceptable from a transport perspective.